Facebook bans Myanmar military chief and says it was 'too slow' to act

 "We want to prevent them from using our service to further inflame ethnic and religious tensions," the company said in its statement.

 Facebook (FB) said that the ban applied to Myanmar Commander-in-Chief Senior-General Min Aung Hlaing as well as a military television network.
-It said it had not found a presence on its platforms for all 20 banned individuals and organizations.

 An independent United Nations investigation released earlier Monday called on military leaders in Myanmar to be investigated and prosecuted for genocide, crimes against humanity and war crimes.
 The report contains allegations of murder, imprisonment and sexual violence against Rohingya Muslims in the country.